-6. Affiliation of independent unions to the Red International of Labor Unions must be propagated.
+6. Affiliation of independent unions to the Red International of Labor Unions must be propagated, just as affiliation of international unions within the American Federation of Labor with the Red International of Labor Unions must be propagated.
 But such affiliation must be effected in a way that will not increase the difficulty of our work within the American Federation of Labor.